battlecode/battlecode21/specs/specs.md

 The actual **cooldown** is equal to **base cooldown** times $$(1+ P/2000)$$.
 E.g. a total pollution level of 2000 (after global and local effects) makes everything take twice as long.

-All robots can **sense** their surroundings within their sensor radius.
+All robots can **sense** their surroundings within their sensor radius (given as distance squared, as always).
 For example, you can call `rc.senseNearbyRobots` to get an array of nearby robots.
 (For a complete list of functions, see the [javadocs](https://2020.battlecode.org/javadoc/index.html).)
 **Sensor radius** is affected by pollution similarly to cooldown--the worse the pollution, the less your robots can see.